Azure/Industrial-IoT/docs/opc-publisher/transports.md

 ## Azure IoT Hub and Azure IoT Edge

-When deployed into Azure IoT Edge OPC Publisher is automatically configured and conneects securely to the Edge Hub component.
+When deployed into Azure IoT Edge OPC Publisher is automatically configured and connects securely to the Edge Hub component.
 This is the officially supported configuration of OPC Publisher.

 In addition to the automatic configuration during deployment in IoT Edge it is also possible to start the OPC Publisher with an Azure IoT Hub connection using the [command line](./commandline.md) argument `--ec` or by setting the `EdgeHubConnectionString` environment variable to the Azure IoT connection string.